lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 you can use the python client and its :py:meth:`lightly.api.ApiWorkflowClient.schedule_compute_worker_run` method.
 You specify the selection with the :code:`selection_config` argument.

-Here is example for scheduling a Lightly worker run with a specific selection configuration:
+Here is an example for scheduling a Lightly worker run with a specific selection configuration:

 .. literalinclude:: ../integration/examples/trigger_job.py